Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 Equipment & Ingredients

-• Whole Turkey— I am using a 17 lb turkey, but you could follow this recipe and tutorial for any size turkey.
+Whole Turkey– This recipe is for a large 15-17 lb turkey, but you could follow this recipe and tutorial for any size turkey if you adjust the smoking time.
+Always use a meat thermometer because total time will depend on the internal temperature or your turkey.

-• Fresh Sage, Rosemary, & Thyme– Believe me, fresh makes all the difference.
-Spring for fresh herbs.
+Fresh Herbs & Garlic– Believe me, fresh makes all the difference.
 Your kitchen will smell amazing!

 How to Spatchcock a Turkey